AlaskaDav/Online-Retail/README.md

 - Microsoft Excel: for easy access to the contents of the file, viewing and understanding of the components of the data.
     - [Download here](http://microsoft.com)
-- Power Querry : To carry ETL process on the data
+- Power Querry : This is used to carry out the ETL process on the data.
-- PowerBI: For visualization and creating reports
+- PowerBI: For visualization and creating reports.

 #### ETL Processing